 drainage – sewers, soakaways

-Our role in planning enforcement
+Our role in planning compliance

-Planning enforcement is discretionary and the Council is not bound to act in any particular case.
+Planning compliance is discretionary and the Council is not bound to act in any particular case.
 Much will depend on acting reasonably, proportionately (in relation to the level of harm caused), whether it is expedient and in the public interest to act immediately and whether planning permission is likely to have been granted had an application been made.
-It is rare to make an immediate intervention and in most cases the Council will wish to review all circumstances before agreeing the type of enforcement action it is expedient to take.
+It is rare to make an immediate intervention and in most cases the Council will wish to review all circumstances before agreeing the type of formal action it is expedient to take.

-Planning enforcement action we have taken
+Planning compliance action we have taken

 View the enforcement register